 The Valley of Flowers National Park is extremely popular among the locals.
 Further, Indian yogis come to the Park for meditation purposes.
 Furthermore, a distinctive aspect of the Valley lies in the fact that the flowers therein take on different shades of colors as time progresses.

 You can choose to visit the valley at any time of the year.
 However, the months of July and August are ideal for those who want to see the maximum number of flowers.
-Also, consider a trip to the Valley in June if you want to see glaciers.
+Besides, consider a trip to the Valley in June if you want to see glaciers.

 The responsibility of the Park’s administration is of the Uttarakhand State Forestry Department that comes under the National Ministry of Environment and Forests, the Union Government of India.